dnyaneshwar-shinde/git-demo/README.md

 Hi,
-This is my first project, git-demo on git
+This is my first git repo, and working in master branch